A unified logical framework for explanations in classifier systems: Extensions

-The epistemic operator $\mathsf{K}$ is used to represent what agent $i$ knows in the light of what it sees.
-In order to interpret this new modality, we have to enrich classifier models with an epistemic component. \begin{definition}[Epistemic classifier model] An epistemic classifier model (ECM) is a tuple $C= (S, f, \sim)$ where $C= (S, f)$ is a classifier model such that, for all $s,s' \in S$:
+In order to interpret the new modality $ \mathsf{K} $, we have to enrich classifier models with an epistemic component. \begin{definition}[Epistemic classifier model] An epistemic classifier model (ECM) is a tuple $E= (S, f,\mathit{Obs})$ where $C= (S, f)$ is a classifier model and $\mathit{Obs} \subseteq \atm_0$ is the set of atomic propositions that are visible to the agent.
+The class of ECMs is noted $\mathbf{ECM}$. \end{definition}